Nalin2k/NalinCV-Online/README.md

 # NalinCV
-I am gonna use this repo to host my CV online
+I am gonna use this repo to host my CV online at <a href="nalin2k.github.io/NalinCV/">nalin2k.github.io/NalinCV</a>